 But that doesn’t mean you have to head to the ocean.
 I myself am PADI certified and wanted to try something new.
 So, we decided to do a scuba diving tour with Scuba Puerto Morelos in a cenote.
 We dove into two cenotes and felt like we were exploring underwater caves.
 Seriously, one was pitch black, and we needed flashlights to see anything!

-Although a tad scary at first, I loved the expereince, and it was a great way to expand my diving expereince.
+Although a tad scary at first, I loved the experience, and it was a great way to expand my diving skills.

 8. Drink craft beer at Fábrica Casa Cervecera Pescadores

 What’s better than drinking local craft beer on a hot day in Mexico?
 Oh wait, that’s right… nothing!

 As long as you love beer as much as I do, you’ll love Fábrica Casa Cervecera Pescadores.
 Head over to their tasting room a short drive south of Puerto Morelos to see the brewery and how beer is made.

 The beer selection is limited, however, they have a fantastic IPA and Habanero Ale.
 There were three other choices while I was there too.
 Although they were not serving food while I was there, you can often find a food truck out the front!